 HSA Allocation Considerations

 - You can’t spend money in your HSA investment account – this might be obvious, but is worth point out.
 The money in your HSA investment account is not available to use with your HSA debit card or receipt reimbursement.
-You would need to transfer the money back from your investment account to your cash account.
-This is because your funds are invested on TD Ameritrade’s self-directed brokerage platform.
-You decide when you want to sell your invested positions – not Lively!
+This is because your funds are actively invested in your portfolio.
+You would need to first transfer the money back from your investment account to your cash account.
+But you decide when you want to sell your invested positions – not Lively!